 As I thought if Meshaal’s announcement has to do with the current situation of the upcoming municipality elections, which is very possible.
 Such elections are the last resort for the thirst of power these people want to have (both Fateh and Hamas).
 As Erekat was also announcing some “talks” possibilities, Meshaal bold declaration might be timely in this sense.

 Somehow, the article made me think how right this could be.
 How smart as well it could be from Hamas side.
-At the end fateh has nothing to offer except a promise of a talk in the never going to go further negotiations.
-However, at the same time, I cannot but stop at this abusive state of nation.
+In the end, Fateh has nothing to offer except a promise of a talk in the never going to go further negotiations.
+However, at the same time, I cannot but stop at this abusive state of the nation.
 How these people are ready to do all to win a seat of power that has nothing but their control over some money resources from donor countries.
 The whole issue of Israel is only revealing that Arab states and Palestinian leadership behind closed doors have always recognized Israel and nations have been mobilized against it in public.
-Now, the contradiction are too striking with the normalization of the different Arab states with Israel.
-I strongly believe, but overwhelmed with fear I can say, that the only way out towards a better living is the reconstruction of the Israel issue by us Palestinians.
+Now, the contradiction is too striking with the normalization of the different Arab states with Israel.
+I firmly believe, but overwhelmed with fear I can say, that the only way out towards a better living is the reconstruction of the Israel issue by us Palestinians.
 Recognition does not mean acceptance necessarily, there are so many miseries in this case that are hard to reconcile.
-However, at the same time the recognition that Israel is an entity that is there not just as an occupier but also because of the announcement of the League of Nations and a compensation with what became the Arab states in the first quarter of the last century.
+However, at the same time the recognition that Israel is an entity that is there not just as an occupier but also because of the announcement of the League of Nations and compensation with what became the Arab states in the first quarter of the last century.

 The only way out for us is to start reading the reality with a critical and observing eye that can bring us a step forward to peace.
 Not the political order that is consumed as a notion, but peace for us people.
 Palestinians, who are so distracted, shattered, bleeding in so many obstructions and frustrations, we no longer realize what we are.